 1 Introduction to Women’s and Gender Studies

 An introduction to the interdisciplinary field of Women’s and Gender Studies.
-The course provides a broad perspective on Women’s and Gender Studies research in a variety of disciplines (including sociology, psychology, politics, philosophy, history, and literature).
-Topics include the historically changing representations of women; the history of the women’s movement in the United States; and issues of contemporary feminism.
+The course provides a broad perspective on research in gender in a variety of disciplines (including sociology, psychology, politics, philosophy, history, and literature).
+Topics include the historically changing representations of women; the history of the women’s movement in the United States; globalization; contemporary feminism, sexualities, ecology, and the intersection of gender, race and class.
 A goal of the course is for each student to develop a critical perspective on the meaning of gender in our society.
-This course fulfills Area C requirement.
-(Area A by petition.)
+Of the pre-2012 general education requirements, This course fulfills Area C requirement and may fulfill Area A by petition.
+Satisfies Social, Historical, and Cultural Understanding and Common Good of the Core Curriculum.

 100 Research Seminar on Special Topics in Women’s and Gender Studies